KCL-BMEIS/KCL-DGX-cluster-documentation/4-General-code-optimization/README.md

   sure your model is stable before relying fully on automatic mixed precision.
 It can be used as a context manager e.g. `with torch.autocast(device_type="cuda"):`.
 A simple example of how to automatic mixed precision is shown in `amp_example.py`.
 Further documention can be found [here](https://pytorch.org/docs/stable/amp.html#torch.autocast).
-- Trying to compile your pytorch model when you are finished debugging.
+- Trying to compile your PyTorch model when you are finished debugging.
 This is often prone to failure and should be wrapped in a try statement; however, it can greatly improve speed.
 It can be initiated using `my_model = torch.compile(my_model)`.
 This only works on `torch >= 2.0.0`.